Susan Bates Knitting Needles come in many styles.

 Made of aluminum, comes in a set of 4.
 Each needle is heat-treated for strength and durability and polished for a velvety smooth finish.
 They are 7 inches in length.

 Each different needle size is color coded for easy identification.
+Long, tapered sharp points that are smooth to touch.

-- Great for circular knitted items, hats, socks, sleeves and toy projects
+Great for circular knitted items, hats, socks, sleeves and toy projects.

-- Some users have experienced color wearing off
+Some users have experienced color wearing off.

 Susan Bates Straight Needles